 - the rind (not zest) of 1 organic lemon

 - In a thick-bottomed saucepan, add the water, butter, and a pinch of salt.
 Bring slowly to a boil, stirring with a wooden spoon.

 - Once the butter has melted and the water is boiling, remove the pan from the heat and add at once the sifted flour.
 Return the saucepan to the stove and stir the ingredients with a whisk first and then continue stirring with a wooden spoon until you get a ball-shaped dough.
 You have to keep stirring the mixture until you see a white film starts to form at the bottom of the saucepan (about 5 minutes).

 - Pour the mixture into a bowl and let it cool.
 Beat lightly the eggs and the sugar, then add half the mixture to the dough and stir until well incorporated, adding the other half only when the previous has been completely absorbed (you can use a wooden spoon, a handheld mixer, or better yet, a stand mixer).
 You want to obtain a smooth and homogeneous batter.

 - Let the mixture rest for 5 minutes.

-- Cook the bignè slowly over medium heat, turning them occasionally, for about 10 minutes, or until they are golden and puffed, turning the heat up every so slightly towards the end.
-During frying, they should split partially and begin growing further.
+- Cook the bigne' slowly over medium heat, turning them occasionally, for about 10 minutes, or until they are golden and puffed, turning the heat up ever so slightly towards the end.
+During the frying, they should split partially and begin growing further.
 If they brown too quickly, the oil is too hot and you need to turn the heat down.
-When done, leave to drain on a plate lined with paper towel and continue frying the rest of the batter.
+When done, leave to drain on a paper-lined plate and continue frying the rest of the batter.
 Let the bignè cool completely.